Career Profile and Application Service

 - Positions of responsibility (what did you achieve, how has it improved your self-confidence?)

-- Sport, music or drama (what did you learn from your role, how did you work as a team?)
+- Sport, music or drama (what did you learn from your personal role, how did you work within team?)

 - Young Enterprise, Duke of Edinburgh’s Award (what was the biggest challenge, how did you overcome it?)

 - Volunteering or a part-time job (what have you observed, what extra responsibilities have you taken on, what skills have you demonstrated yourself?).

 Show that you are a critical thinker

 University is all about being able to think independently and analytically.
 Briefly explaining how one of your A-level subjects, a BTEC assignment or placement, or additional studies such as the Extended Project Qualification (EPQ) has made you think more critically could be a way of doing this.

 ‘If you’re taking the EPQ, do talk about it, as it’s the kind of studying you’ll be doing at uni.’
 (Modern languages admissions tutor)

 What is the long-term plan?

 Mention what your long-term goals are, talking about them in an interesting way, and explaining that you have got a specific path in mind.
 Try and show a spark of individuality, creativity and passion.